calmh/mole/SECURITY.md

 locally and used to authenticate for example SSH sessions.
 This means accidental disclosure of sensitive information is unlikely.
-If your laptop is stolen and unlocked, it should not be possible for the thief to access information from the mole system[1].
+If your laptop is stolen and unlocked, it should not be possible for the thief to access information from the mole system.

 This doesn't mean that a determined attacker with access to the system can't extract sensitive information.
 The credentials must, due to the